Does the AHDC Research Blog seek submissions?

 - We do not accept payment for publishing articles.

-- We do not publish ‘advertorials’ for for-profit research companies.
+- We do not publish ‘advertorials’ for for-profit organisations.

-- We tend not to cross-post already published content.
+- We generally do not cross-post already published content.